cgjohnso/cgjohnso/README.md

 ### Hi there 👋
 I'm Chadwick Johnson, future Health Data Analyst.
 I've been a health information management professional for the majority of my working life, and am making the transition to data analytics.
 Over the years I've developed a passion for data, and gleaning insights from it.
 I started my journey in the Google Data Analytics Certificate program, and to continue self study.

-This github page is intended to document my path towards continual learning, and showcase my projects, skills, and interests.
+This github portfolio is intended to document my path towards continual learning, and showcase my projects, skills, and interests.

 ### 🚨 About Me